Aeronca Chief N86176 Photos and Adventures Added 7/11/00

 April 5, 2005.
 The new Sensenich wood

-of climb seems down a bit.
+prop helps to give that vintage look.
 The change in props reduced the empty weight by

 16 pounds.